hiXixi66/MLOPs_Project/reports/README.md

 > *The total code coverage of code is X%, which includes all our source code.
 We are far from 100% coverage of our **
 > *code and even if we were then...*
 >
 > Answer: The total code coverage of our project is 78%, which includes all our source code and tests.
 While this represents a strong level of coverage, we are still far from achieving 100%.
 Even if we were to achieve 100% code coverage, it would not guarantee that the code is error-free.
 Covered Statements = 159 - 35 = 124
 Coverage (%)=( 159 / 124 )×100≈77.99% ( 78%)

---- question 8 fill here ---

 ### Question 9